How to Make a Resume in 2022 | Beginner's Guide

 If your resume game is weak, though, you’ll end up sitting around for weeks, maybe even months, before you even get a single response.

-So you’re probably wondering how you can write a resume which leads to HR managers inviting you to interviews daily.
+So you’re probably wondering how you can write a resume that leads to HR managers inviting you to interviews daily.

 Well, you’ve come to the right place!